Tox-Mod/Tox-Mod-Docs/docs/permissions/client.md

 ---
 id: client-perms
 title: Client Permissions
-sidebar_label: User
+sidebar_label: Client
 description: Documentation on our Client/Bot based Permission System.
 ---

-Tox Mod implements a client permission schema that naturally extends discord's native functionality.
+Tox Mod implements a client level permission schema that naturally extends discord's native functionality.
 A set of permissions can be applied to each role or member of a server.

 Below is a table of all current permissions and their hexidecimal values: